Once you’re in the market to buy a home, you’re going to notice every little thing you hear about the housing market.

 It could be on the TV, a headline or article online, friends, family, coworkers — everyone has an opinion on how the real estate market is doing.
 The problem is, most of what you hear is based upon national data, trends, and statistics.
 Even if it’s “local” insight, it’s often still too broad and general.

 Real estate markets are very localized.
 They vary between towns and cities, and from one neighborhood or price range to the next.
-And you may be surprised to learn that — despite the economic effects of the COVID-19 pandemic — the housing market in Green Valley is still a “sellers market” due to relatively low inventory, short times on market, and oftentimes, multiple offer situations.
-But even that’s a fairly broad way of looking at market conditions.
+And you may be surprised to learn that — despite the economic effects of the COVID-19 pandemic — the housing market in Green Valley is still a “sellers market” due to relatively low inventory and short times on market.

 Bottom line: Don’t base your mindset or decisions on what you casually hear from day to day, or read in the headlines.